Youjin14/DATA-310-Applied-Machine-Learning/Week3Day2.md

 3. What are the purposes input functions and defining feature columns?

 The purpose of the input functions is to return a dataset object with a two-element tuple containing the labels and features.
 The purpose of defining feature columns is to help describe how the model should use raw input data from the features dictionary.
-When you build an Estimator model, you pass it a list of feature columns that describes each of the features you want the model to use.
+When you build an Estimator model, you pass it a list of feature columns that describe each of the features you want the model to use.

 4. Describe the command classifier.train() in detail.
 What is the classifier and how did you define it?
 Which nested function (and how have you defined it) are you applying